GiX007/deep-learning-with-python/README.md

-In this repo, you can find all the examples included in the Francois Chollet's book 'Deep Learning with Python' seperated in 4 parts/notebooks.
+In this repo, you can find several examples included in the Francois Chollet's book 'Deep Learning with Python', 1st edition, seperated in 4 parts/notebooks.
 They are presented with many details and recommendations.
 Feel free to browse and use any code.